 In other words, if you cannot make the money yourself, you take it through taxation from someone who has made money, and give it to those who will not or cannot work.
 There is nothing wrong with a bit of welfare for those who cannot work, but, it is wrong to give to those who will not work.
 His idea that there should be equality on what we make sounds good on the surface.
 It sounds like he is trying to make everybody have a lot of money.
 We will see that that is not what happens.

-What it comes out to in practice, is nothing more than Robin Hood by government.
+What it comes out to in practice is nothing more than Robin Hood by government.
 You steal through heavy taxation from the rich to give to the poor.
-Matter of fact, it is like Robin Hood in collusion with King John.
+As a matter of fact, it is like Robin Hood in collusion with King John.
 They keep all of the money in government actually.
 The consequence of this is that those who receive these benefits from government are more inclined to vote for those politicians who will keep the ‘gravy train’ rolling.

 There is the rub in all of this.
 This is why this policy is being used.
 It has been found very clearly that those who will give more to the voters usually end up being elected.
 Therefore they are put into power and if they can retain that power and control, they will do whatever they can to do those kinds of things.
 They will continue to do those policies.